Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Store at room temperature, away from humidity

-- Have a clear procedure in case of a positive reaction
+- Plan a clear procedure in case of a positive reaction

 Pricing, volume, customization: choose the right format